LONG TERM CARE

 With an aging population, the focus on controlling costs and improving quality in long term care becomes paramount, with increasing evidence and data pointing to the benefits of personalized medicine.

-Long-term care facilities provide an ideal environment for facilitating the spread of infection, and antibiotic resistance has become a public health crisis.
+Long-term care facilities provide an ideal environment for contracting and facilitating the spread of infection, and antibiotic resistance has become a public health crisis.

 Polypharmacy and adverse drug events are the 4th leading cause of death.

-Precision medicine solutions from Attis Healthcare enable providers to personalize care in long term care facilities and in the home health environment.
+Precision medicine solutions from Attis Healthcare enable providers to personalize care in long term care facilities.

 Pharmacogenetics (PGx) and Medication Therapy Management

 Pharmacogenetics is testing for genetic differences which can affect individual responses to drugs, in terms of both therapeutic and adverse effects.
 By personalizing a patient’s care plan using these unique genetic characteristics, PGx and Medication Therapy Management can lead to reduced trial-and-error prescriptions, decreased time to symptom relief, significant drug and healthcare savings and improved quality of life.

 The PGx test is a simple cheek swab that is run once and can be used for life.
 A genetic response report is then generated combining genetic markers, molecular data and clinical evidence.
 This is where Attis’ solution takes it a step further.
 While PGx results once could be hard to digest and interpret, we offer an interactive medication management tool allowing the healthcare provider to "play" with alternative drug options to assess how the new therapy would affect drug-gene and drug-drug interactions, and find the scenario that presents the least amount of risk.
 Powered by genomic data from the Coriell Institute of Medical Research, this tool factors in genetics, demographics and lifestyle factors to help the healthcare provider make scientifically-based treatment decisions.